Symphony No. 3 (Price)

-The Symphony No. 3 in C minor is a symphony for orchestra composed by Florence Price in 1938.
+The Symphony No. 3 in C minor is a symphony for orchestra composed by Florence Price in 1938, and revised in 1940.
 The work was commissioned by the Works Progress Administration's Federal Music Project during the height of the Great Depression.
-It was first performed at the Detroit Institute of Arts on November 6, 1940, by the Detroit Civic Orchestra under the conductor Valter Poole.
-The composition is Price's third symphony, following her Symphony in E minor—the first symphony by a black woman to be performed by a major American orchestra—and her lost Symphony No. 2.
+It was first performed at the Detroit Institute of Arts on November 6, 1940, by the Michigan WPA Symphony Orchestra under the conductor Valter Poole.
+The composition is Price's third symphony, following her Symphony in E minor—the first symphony by a Black woman to be performed by a major American orchestra—and her lost Symphony No. 2.